DGclasher/py-arp-spoofer/README.md

 ------------------------------
 This python script just works like any other arp spoofer but in a more convenient way.

-Port forwarding must be enabled
+Port forwarding must be enabled<br>
 To do that:

     sudo echo 1 > /proc/sys/net/ipv4/ip_forward